The Top 5 Dos & Don’ts of Academic Writing

 – Let the beginning of a sentence be brief and simple, and put intricate information at the end of a sentence.

-– Begin your paragraphs with a topic sentence which summarises the main point of the paragraph.
+– Begin your paragraphs with a topic sentence which summarizes the main point of the paragraph.

 3. Use technical vocabulary

 Every subject you study has jargon associated with it.
 Make sure you incorporate such terminology to improve the quality of your essay.
-It shows your marker that you are grasping your subject.
+It shows that you are grasping the subject.
 One main tip to get this done:

 – Most textbooks have a glossary of terms with explanations at the end of the chapter or the end of the book.
 Refer to this section to use such terms correctly.